Search This Blog

 The Lucy-Desi Comedy Hour

-I had a pretty early bedtime when I was young, and even though in the summer my bedtime would be quite a bit later, I'd usually only get to see the first episode at 9PM, or if I was lucky, the 9:30 episode.
+When I was young, I had a pretty early bedtime, and even though in the summer my bedtime would be quite a bit later, I'd usually only get to see the first episode at 9PM, or if I was lucky, the 9:30 episode.
 My Dad would record them on VHS for me, and I'd watch them the next morning before starting my day of summer-time fun.

 I was, and still am, a fan of sappy series finale episodes.
 As a kid, I specifically remember seeing the Happy Days finale on a Saturday afternoon rerun.
 After all of the storylines were wrapped up and the episode was over, the actors came back on-screen (out of character) and said thank you and goodbye.
 It was sometime around 1993, and here I am, about 9 years old, upset that a show that ended 20 years prior was over.
 What can I say?
 I'm an old soul with a sensitive side that likes when things get a proper ending.